esmero/archipelago-documentation/docs/webformsasinput.md

 ---
-title: How to Create a Webform as an Input Method for Archipelago Digital Objects (ADO)
+title: Primer on Display Modes & How to Create a Webform as an Input Method for Archipelago Digital Objects (ADO)
 tags:
   - Webform
   - Form Mode